fardog/evidence/README.md

     4. You increment the head again with `offset++`, and then you write a new value to it.
 You lose the item that was originally at the head, since you've effectively done an "undo" step, and then written new history to the stack.
-In this process, the stream emits a `truncate` even that contains the item that was removed from history with your latest write.
+In this process, the stream emits a `truncate` event that contains the item that was removed from history with your latest write.
 - Writing to a stack that has been `offset` will truncate any elements newer than `offset` when written to.